AMIS-Services/sig-web-security/angular/EXERCISE.md

 The expiration date of the token is in epoch format (see https://www.epochconverter.com/ for a converter).
 Try changing the expiration date to the past, to generate an expired token.
 Then try getting all users with this token.
 Do you get a `401 Unauthorized` response?

-Simlarly you could change the authorities of the token.
+Similarly you could change the authorities of the token.
 Note that getting all users requires the role `ROLE_ADMIN`.

 The account resource returns all relevant information of the currently authenticated user.
 Try retrieving the account information for the system user `system`.
 Note that its password is not `system`!